 2. Shutter Island (2010)

-Perhaps the most obvious movie for this list, Shutter Island may not be Martin Scorsese's most critically acclaimed work—but it's among his most popular movies among everyday moviegoers.
+Perhaps the most obvious movie for this list, Shutter Island is not Martin Scorsese's most critically acclaimed work, but it may well be his most popular.

 In Shutter Island, US Marshal Teddy Daniels docks at a notorious island for the criminally insane.
 Suspicious characters and perpetual rain clouds evoke a chilling atmosphere as Teddy investigates a dangerous missing inmate—but there's a lot more to it than meets the eye.